microsoft/vscode-tools-for-ai/README.md

 ## Exploring project samples
-Visual Studio Code Tools for AI comes with a Sample Explorer.
+Visual Studio Code Tools for AI comes with a Sample Explorer via integration with Azure Machine Learning.
 The Sample Explorer makes it easy to discover samples and try them with only a few clicks.

+> [!TIP]
+> You will need Azure Machine Learning Workbench to be installed.
+See instructions at [How to install Azure Machine Learning Workbench](https://docs.microsoft.com/en-us/azure/machine-learning/preview/quickstart-installation)

 To open the explorer, do as follow:
 1. Open the command palette (View > **Command Palette** or **Ctrl+Shift+P**).